Drew Barrymore (Bryce Vine song)

 "Drew Barrymore" is a song by American rapper and singer Bryce Vine.
-Through a virtual appearance on one of The Kelly Clarkson Show's first episodes, Drew Barrymore herself told Bryce that she was a fan of both him and Kelly.
+Through a virtual appearance on one of The Kelly Clarkson Shows first episodes, Drew Barrymore herself told Bryce that she was a fan of both him and Kelly.

 Background

-Bryce says he chose Drew as the ideal metaphor after seeing her on The Wedding Singer.
+Bryce says he chose Drew as the ideal metaphor after seeing her in The Wedding Singer.
 He said that Drew is "kind of Hollywood royalty, but she's kind of a badass, but she's kind of sweet".

 Music video

 The music video for the song was released in 2018 and featured actress Christian Serratos.